- Brits’ favourite sex position and the most tried in the bedroom is…Doggy Style

 Sex positions ranked

 To get a better understanding of the nation’s favourite sex moves in the bedroom, Vivastreet surveyed nearly 13,000 Brits to uncover peoples’ prime position.
+Curious about Britain’s favourite days and times to have sex?
+Find out more here.

 So what are Brits’ favourite sex positions?
 From favourites Missionary and Reverse Cowgirl to more quirky sex positions like the Lotus and Amazon, the go-to sex positions for Brits have been revealed.